College: Denim Day 2026

 sexually intimate.

-to be safe when you are dating in college.
-Additionally, understanding your
+when you are dating in college.
+Additionally, understanding your date's

 relationship.
 Do not assume that everyone in college has a healthy dating